wheatbread2056/breadshell/README.md

 shell for linux

-to install: (broken currently)
+to install:
-`bash path/to/breadshell/install.sh`
+`cd path/to/breadshell` (replacing path/to with the actual path to the folder, usually `Downloads/breadshell`) then `bash install.sh`

 roadmap:
 - fix install.sh (0.4)